Oral & Periodontal Surgery

 Some problems with the mouth, teeth, and jaw can be improved or eliminated with the help of an oral surgeon in Kennewick.
 These procedures might sound invasive, but they’re common in dental practice, requiring only general anesthesia and minimal recovery time compared to other types of surgeries.

-Dr. Anderson, Dr. Lee and Dr. Zentz are all highly trained oral surgeons in Kennewick, while the facilities and tools at Kennewick Smiles make it easy to undergo oral surgery procedures much like any other dental appointment.
+Dr. Anderson, Dr. Lee and Dr. Zentz are all highly trained in oral surgical procedures.
+The facilities and tools at Kennewick Smiles make it easy to undergo oral surgery procedures much like any other dental appointment.

 Oral surgery is just another part of our family dental services, and our effort to make the dental experience as comfortable as possible.